-UK Bank Of England to cut rates in 2016
+UK Bank Of England cut rates in 2016

-Many may dismiss a further rate cut as a fantasy but it is an idea beginning to gain credence in financial circles.
-In fact it is now consensus opinion that a rate cut is more likely than a rate increase in 2016 or 2017.
+Many dismissed a further rate cut as a fantasy but it is an idea beginning to gain credence in financial circles way before the referendum on UK membership of the European Unon.
+In fact it was already consensus opinion that a rate cut was more likely than a rate increase in 2016 or 2017.
 Already the European Central Bank has reduced rates below zero way back in 2014 and now Japan has followed suit.
 Despite a recent rise in rates by the Federal Reserve, many are certain that US rates will be negative by the end of the year and a negative interest rate policy NIRP will ensue.

 The Eurozone and Japan have chronic deflation issues which are largely due to the demographics of Japan and Europe.
 Britain and the USA do not face quite the demographic problem but underlying deflation is a serious enough issue to prompt a future fall in interest rates in both countries to stimulate demand.